Last changed 4 days ago.

 If you noticed, the teacher had weaved into the Thanatology curriculum at least two incredibly important topics: 1) suicide and 2) how to handle depression.
 They fit well, and other topics could be added.
 Learned Helplessness is a topic that could be taught here, if it's not taught elsewhere.
 Another possible topic, one that I wish I had learned earlier in life, (a topic which may or may not fit in a High School class), was the "Top five regrets of the dying."

 I also think that the importance of wills and living wills should be talked about as well.
 Sometimes stressful issues may arise between family or friends with how to best take care of an ill person.
 If that person has not expressed to all family members what his or her wishes might be if they, for example, can't make decisions for themselves.
-I've known of stories of families who have broken apart due to the consequences of someone dying, and the decisions that were made while or after that person died.
+I know stories of families who have broken apart due to the consequences of someone dying, and the decisions that were made while or after that person died.
 These problems could likely stem from not having clear and detailed wills and/or living wills that a non-interested party such as an attorney, instead of a family or friend, held in advance.

 Since I've only discussed a few of the topics he covered, further topic suggestions could be found in books such as Handbook of Thanatology, other Thanatology classes, knowledgeable teachers, and nurses or other health care professionals.

 Thoughts from others